hankuipeng/DAL-HERS/README.md

 ## Prerequisites
 The training code was mainly developed and tested with Python 3.8.5, PyTorch 1.7.0, OpenCV 4.4.0, and Ubuntu 20.04.

+## Model Set-up
+Download the pretrained Deep Affinity Learning model from [here](https://drive.google.com/file/d/14-uaeMAihLdMepfZAth19T1pfZIoMcaE/view?usp=sharing) and put it under the ```pretrained``` folder in the project repository.

 ## Building HERS module in Python